 5. You May Need to Adapt Your Business Model

-There are a lot of different ways that these different factors can play together, but one thing that may help you is looking at the advancements of others.
+There are a lot of different ways that these different factors can play together, but one thing that may help you is looking at the advancements of others, especially as a healthcare writer.
 Lisa McCracken, senior vice president of senior living research and development for specialty bank Ziegler, explains how this breaks down.

 Adapting with the Changes

-When it comes to trends like these, your company always stands to benefit by striking while the iron is hot.
+When it comes to trends like these, your company and healthcare writers always stands to benefit by striking while the iron is hot.
 That not only means following the trends in your business, but also communicating that you are doing so.
 If you run a website for caregivers, are you advertising all the different certifications and skills your caregivers offer?
 If you run a facility, are you communicating the different types of care you offer?
-A professional writing service is a perfect match here, make sure that you are putting out materials that match the ebbs and flows of the senior care industry.
+A healthcare writer from a professional writing service is a perfect match here, make sure that you are putting out materials that match the ebbs and flows of the senior care industry.